ChoonKeeGohJQ/EGL314-TeamA-ProjectSpace/README.md

 ![Alt Text](imgs/Pandora%20Imgs/patchwindow.png)

-In the patch window, tick the check box under the patch.
+In the patch window, tick the check box under patch.
 The channel will state 3 as there are 3 channels.
 Since we set our start address and universe 1 on the DMX driver and Artnet respectively, it is stated as 1 in Pandora.

 ![Alt Text](imgs/Pandora%20Imgs/patchdetails.png)

-Afterwards, we have to activate ARTNET on PB Manager.
+Afterwards, we have to activiate ARTNET on PB Manager.

 To do this: